asntech/intervene/README.rst

 ----------------
 We are using pybedtools, which is Python wrapper for BEDTools.
 So, BEDTools should be installed before using Intervene.
 It's recomended to have a latest version, but if you have an older version already install, it should be fine.

-A quick instalation, you have conda installed.
+A quick installation, if you have conda installed.

 .. code-block:: bash